Boskeroni/scrambl/README.md

 # scrambled

-a quick solver for the countdown word game. the words list is a bit shit but still, take it out on english. made in rust, and uses huffman trees to speed up wordsearch.
+A quick solver for the countdown word game.
+Contains both the brute force initial attempt (still somewhat optimised) and the Huffman Tree version.
+Mostly just wanted to get used to working with Trees with recursion.
+The word list isn't the best, and contains some weird words, but it works fine for all simple words.
+Programmed in Rust.